br0ast/simulationontology/development/1/Formal CQ.md

 ## CQ1.4

-Retrieve all the simulacra and their reality counterparts that take part in a simulation in a `generalOrUnknown` context.
+What are the simulacra and reality counterparts that take part in simulations of a `generalOrUnknown` context?

 ```SPARQL
 PREFIX ex: <https://example.org/>